vponnap/myfirstdemo/README.md

 $ gradlew clean build
 ```

-Once you run, the application will start on your local on port 8090.
+Once you run, the application will start on local port 8090.

 Springboot application: http://localhost:8090